Neurotech-Hub/HubTracker/README.md

    SECRET_KEY=your-secret-key-here
    DATABASE_URL=sqlite:///hub_tracker.db  # Or PostgreSQL URL for production
    ```

+   **Important:** For production, consider using PostgreSQL instead of SQLite for better data persistence and performance.

 4. **Database Setup**
-   - The `start.py` script automatically runs `flask db upgrade` on each deploy
+   - The startup script runs `flask db upgrade` on each deploy to apply any new migrations
+   - **This does NOT create a fresh database** - it only applies schema changes
-   - Database will be created fresh (no sample data)
+   - Your existing data will be preserved across deployments
-   - First user should be created through the web interface
+   - First user should be created through the web interface (only if no users exist)

+5. **Troubleshooting Render Deployment**
+   - If you get "No such file or directory" error for start.py, try using `./start.sh` instead
+   - Make sure gunicorn is in your requirements.txt
+   - Check Render logs for detailed error messages
+   - Ensure your repository is properly connected and up to date

 #### Other Cloud Platforms